 Termination of Studies – Tuition Fees and Other Obligations – Taught Students

-17. The Academic Registrar may terminate the studies of a taught student if;
+17. The Academic Registrar may terminate the studies of a taught student if:

 i.
-The student has been suspended from their studies under the provisions of paragraph 10 hereof and has not, by 31 July in the academic year in which they were suspended, paid all outstanding tuition fees, or
+The student has been suspended from their studies under the provisions of paragraph 10 hereof and has not, by 31 July in the academic year in which they were suspended, paid all outstanding tuition fees; or

 ii.
 The student has not been permitted to register on the next part of their programme or to be awarded a degree under the provisions of paragraph 14 hereof or to register on modules in accordance with paragraph 15 hereof, and has not met all obligations by 31 July in the academic year following that in which the obligations were incurred.

-18. The Academic Registrar shall ensure that notification of termination of studies under the provisions of paragraph 17 hereof is sent to the students last known permanent address.
+18. The Academic Registrar shall ensure that notification of termination of studies under the provisions of paragraph 17 hereof is sent to the student’s last known permanent address.

 19. Taught students whose studies have been terminated under the provisions of paragraph 17 hereof will not be eligible for any further assessment under any circumstances, but may be eligible for an award based on the Module Marks already obtained if all obligations are met at a later date, subject to the provisions of Regulation XX, Regulation XXI or the General Regulations for Introductory Studies.